GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ### Description
 Let's introduce GenAI to the application, using the PaLM 2 Text Bison API.
 The PaLM 2 for Text (text-bison, text-unicorn) foundation models are optimized for a variety of natural language tasks such as sentiment analysis, entity extraction, and content creation.

-You will see the skeleton method within the QuotesTestApplication.java file.
-Using the method, we can generate a new endpoint getByBookFromLLM()/quotes/bookfromllm/{book}.
-This endpoint should take in the name of a book, entered by the user, and prompt Gemini to come up with an appropriate quote.
+You will see the skeleton method within the GenerateQuote.java file.
+This method should take in the name of a book, entered by the user, and prompt Gemini to come up with an appropriate quote.
 As always, lean on your Gemini chat and code generation to help produce the correct code and refine the prompts as needed.

-Once the endpoint is ready, you can rebuild the app, redeploy and test in Cloud Run.
+Once the method is completed, you can rebuild the app, redeploy and test in Cloud Run.

 ### Success Criteria